-The Netherlands: Are you planning to launch a new business or are you considering taking your existing operations to an international level?
+The Netherlands: Are you planning to launch a new business?
+Or are you considering taking your existing operations to an international level?
 Then you may well be doing yourself a disservice by dismissing the Netherlands out of hand!
-For this reason, we have put together the following selection of Dutch plus points geographically, economically and socially.
+For this reason, we have put together the following selection of Dutch plus points.

 |Kingdom of the Netherlands||17,080,575|